cbangera2/ROS-ZED2-Wrapper-Docker/README.md

    2. ```docker exec -it (docker container's name) bash```

 ## Setup Docker Container:
-Following precedure are required in every new terminal for docker container
+Following procedure are required in every new terminal for docker container
 Once Enter the Docker Container, you should see: root@(docker container ID):/opt/ros_ws#